MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-list-appearance.md

 ### Runtime Resizing of Rows

 Individual `ListView` rows can be programmatically resized at runtime, provided that the `HasUnevenRows` property is set to `true`.
-The [`Cell.ForceUpdateSize`](https://developer.xamarin.com/api/member/Xamarin.Forms.Cell.ForceUpdateSize()/) method updates a cell's size, even when it isn't currently visible, as demonstrated in the following code example:
+The [`Cell.ForceUpdateSize`](xref:Xamarin.Forms.Cell.ForceUpdateSize) method updates a cell's size, even when it isn't currently visible, as demonstrated in the following code example:

 ```csharp
 void OnImageTapped (object sender, EventArgs args)